-The curriculum of St John’s Regional College is supported by camps and experiences across all year levels from fully facilitated team building camps, immersion programs, reflective faith based retreats and interstate and overseas opportunities.
-Our students learn life skills and engage in experiences that will stay with them in their memories into their future adult lives.
+The curriculum of St John’s Regional College is supported by camps and experiences across all year levels.
+Students are offered fully facilitated team building camps, immersion programs, reflective faith based retreats and interstate and overseas opportunities.
+Our students learn life skills and engage in experiences that will remain memorable well into their adult lives.

 Year Level Camps & Retreats

-In Year 7, students are provided with an opportunity to meet and make friends early in the first term.
+In Year 7, students have the opportunity to meet and make friends early in the first term.
 Students either attend Adanac Camp in Yarra Junction or Don Bosco Camp at Safety Beach in Dromana.
-In this relaxed and enjoyable setting, students get to know their peers and teachers and are welcomed into the St John’s community.
+In these relaxed and enjoyable settings, students get to know their peers and teachers and are welcomed into the St John’s community.

 In Year 9, students attend an outdoor education camp at Lake Eildon.
 This provides students with the chance to challenge themselves through new experiences.
-There is a variety of activities, both water-based and in the natural bush setting which promote personal development skills and team building for the students.
+There are a variety of activities, both water-based and in the natural bush setting which promote personal development and team building for the students.